Explaining the GeV excess with exploding black holes

+For simplicity we take the Milky Way NFW parameters as representative of an average galaxy and use the virial radius $R_\mathrm{vir}\sim 10 R_s$ as the maximum halo extent.
+For the relevant case $p_f=1$, we then find,

+We can understand this result simply by noting that there is more dark matter outside Earth's galactic radius than interior to it, although though it is less dense.
+As a result the global injection fraction is smaller than the value at Earth's galactic radius.
+For the value $f_{\mathrm{Myr},0}\sim2\times 10^{-14}$ which reproduces the GeV excess, we then find that we entirely avoid the diffuse constraints from our previous work~\cite{Picker:2023ybp} for any length of injection period shorter than the age of the universe.

-In summary, we showed that evaporating black holes which form from collapsing dark matter microstructures can produce a gamma-ray signal with the right spectrum to explain the GeV excess and outlined the generic requirements for such a scenario to adequately capture the signal.
+In summary, we showed that evaporating black holes which form from collapsing dark matter microstructures can produce a gamma-ray signal with the correct spectrum to explain the GeV excess and additionally outlined the generic requirements for such a scenario to adequately capture the signal.
 We have also outlined the criteria for MSBH formation to explain the signal morphology.
-Explicit scenarios inspired by recent literature~\cite{flores_primordial_2021,lu_late-forming_2022,Domenech:2023afs} will be presented elsewhere.
+Explicit scenarios inspired by recent literature~\cite{flores_primordial_2021,lu_late-forming_2022,Domenech:2023afs} will be presented elsewhere, and more sophisticated statistical analyses should follow when the stronger theoretical predictions exist.

-This paper was partially written on unceded Tongva and Eora lands.
+This paper was partially written on Tongva, Chumash, Eora, and Massachussett lands.
 We would like to thank Markus Mosbech for providing BlackHawk data from our previous work~\cite{mosbech_effects_2022}.
 We also thank K.~Kawana and P.~Lu for helpful discussions.
 This work was supported by the U.S. Department of Energy (DOE) Grant No. DE-SC0009937.
 The work of A.K. was also supported by World Premier International Research Center Initiative (WPI), MEXT, Japan, and by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant No. JP20H05853.

 This work made use of N\textsc{um}P\textsc{y}~\cite{numpy2020Natur.585..357H}, S\textsc{ci}P\textsc{y}~\cite{scipy2020NatMe..17..261V}, and M\textsc{atplotlib}~\cite{mpl4160265}.